reborg/fluorine/README.md

 * Multiple clients for different languages can listen for changes using WebSockets (only the Clojure client is ready now)
 * Smart caching, resiliency and failover strategies when the server is down and unable to deliver configuration changes

+How Fluorine compares to other tools?

+* Zookeeper: offers config-hosting (along with other big features like distributed synchronization).
+Config in Zookeeper is stored in some binary format that you are supposed to access with a client or via APIs.
+It's a very robust solution but you can't store configuration as plain text unless you build your tooling around it.
+Zookeeper also requires specific operational costs: you need to know how to configure a cluster and some of the concepts around it.
+Check the getting started guide to learn more.
+Fluorine is way more easier to operate and understand (being focused on one main task only).
+Fluorine doesn't use any proprietary format requirements and stores your configuration on the file system.
+* Etcd: also offers config-hosting.
+Is more user-friendly than Zookeeper and easier to operate.
+It still stores configuration in a proprietary format and requires you to use the APIs to change or access the configuration. https://github.com/bradgignac/slingshot is an attempt to create a tool based on the file system to synchronize changes with Etcd.
+But now you have to install two things instead of one.
+Fluorine offers similar capabilities in a single package.

 _Current status_: Fluorine is in ready to use state but it has not been battle-tested nor stress-tested.
 So expect some developing, fixes and big changes in the next future.
 The main areas to make it production ready are server failover/clustering and smarter clients (with caching and failover capabilities).
 The reason it's public already is in the hope somebody wants to help me out.

 ## How to install